See Yup temple: 2024 fire

 On 17 February 2024, the temple was damaged by fire.
 Firefighters arrived about 8:00 - 9:00 pm when smoke was billowing from the second floor and roof.
 An initial assessment of the damage revealed that it was confined solely to the main building, the Guan Di Temple Building.
 Despite the extensive damage, the Guan Di altar remained untouched by the fire.
 Many fragile and intricate artifacts emerged from the fire with limited damage.
 The Ancestral halls and adjacent buildings housing the God of Fortune and Kuan Yi remain unaffected.

 In September 2024, the Victorian government has awarded a $60,000 grant to aid the temple's restoration after the fire.
 It is hoped the temple can be returned to its pre-fire glory by 2026.

-The temple has now reopened every day from 9 am to 4 pm for approximately 10 weeks during the 2025 Chinese New Year period, from 1 January to 28 February 2025 and will open for 24 hours during Lunar New Year's eve on Tuesday 28 January 2025.
-It will also reopen during the 2026 Chinese New Year period from 1 January to 31 March 2026.
+The Temple will be open every day from 7 February to 8 March 2026, 9.00 am to 4.00 pm.
+On 16 February (Lunar New Year’s Eve), the Temple will remain open until late.
+After the 8 March, the Temple will return to its regular weekend opening hours.
 Thanks to a permit granted by Heritage Victoria, a temporary marquee hall will be constructed in the temple’s front grounds, allowing the worship of Kwan Tai and Tai Sui during Lunar New Year celebrations.
 This arrangement ensures that it remains spiritually fitting to open the rest of the temple complex, including the Kuan Yum Pavilion, the God of Fortune hall and the ancestral halls.
 Additionally, the plan is to keep the temple open on weekends (Saturdays and Sundays) following the Chinese New Year period, allowing continued access for visitors and worshippers.